3e1ya/G-001_wheat/README.md

 # game01
-a novel game about the world of future.
+"mugi to dokumugi" is a novel game about the world of future.

 https://www.freem.ne.jp/win/game/24545